microsoft/CABRA/README.md

 ---

 ## 🔗 Links
-Released results files are available at the project's Hugging Face dataset: [link anonymized]
+Released results files are available at the project's Hugging Face dataset: Coming soon :)

 Download the contents of the dataset into `CABRA/local_data/`.